dabana/SteemIt_posts/README.md

-# SteemIt_posts
+# SteemIt posts
-Things I post on SteamIT
+Things I posted on SteamIT and this I am working on that are not yet posted:

+## Posted
+* My first post

+## Working on
+* What a Crap-A-Thon!